kshitizregmi/MultiModel-Semantic-ImageSearch/README.md

 # MultiModel Semantic Image Search using Qdrant Vector Database

-This repository contains a semantic image search system built using the Qdrant vector database.
+This repository contains a semantic image search system built using the Qdrant vector database and Google MultiModel LLM.
 The system supports the following search functionalities:
 - **Text-to-Image Search:** Retrieve images based on a textual query.
 - **Image-to-Image Search:** Retrieve similar images based on an input image.
 - **Text + Image-to-Image Search:** Retrieve images based on a combination of text and image input.